ProNeverFake/kios/README.md

 ### Requirements

-**For the client (robot) side:**
-- Ubuntu 20.04 LTS
+- Ubuntu 20.04 LTS (verified)
-- conan 1.59.0 (conan 2 is not compatible with the project mios)
+- conan 1.59.0 (the requirements if you use MIOS, otherwise unnecessary)
-- linux Realtime kernal.
-This is the requirement of robot control interface (1000Hz control loop).
+- linux Realtime kernal(the requirement of franka panda control interface, ignore this if you do not play any robot action).
 For walkthrough please check [here](https://frankaemika.github.io/docs/installation_linux.html#setting-up-the-real-time-kernel).

-**For the server side (for local LLMs, not deployed yet):**
-- Ubuntu 20.04 LTS
-- CUDA 12.1 or higher
-- RAM 32GB or higher
-- GPU 24GB or higher

 ### Install